DarkKnight054/Java-Swing-Project/README.md

   your move at a finite time limit the ghost will arrive and he will eat all your chess-pieces.
 Also, when the ghost arrives your life will reduce. you will be given some coins in random boxes. you have to place chess-pieces in those boxes to earn coins.
 You can't unlock a level if you don't complete the previous levels.
-  But you can unlock a level by a certain amount of coins.
+  But you can unlock a level by a certain amount of coins.See the 'Sample Video' for more details.